 - Work experience in IT and graphic design

 - Many years of volunteering in translation, copy editing³ and comparative editing³ of general Christian texts with Catholic terminology⁴ (Chinese<>English in both directions)

-- Previously practising artist with primary practice in ceramics
+- Previously practising emerging artist in ceramics

 - Familiar with of Chinese and English typography